ExcellentWish/portfolio-project-4/README.md

 I like it because it has the Italian flag colours in it.
 I wanted a 'clean' feel and based it on greens to keep in theme with Italy.
 Italy will have a huge role in the design of the restaurant and the menu so I wanted there to be consistency.

-However during the development decided to go with a darker green for better contrast though out the page.
+However during the development decided to go with a darker green for better contrast throughout the page.
 ![](assets/images/greenchange.jpg)